andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 <h4 class="article-subheader">"I Just Saw 2 Penises"</h4>
-Jill returns to our table at Bryggeriet Gastropub in the heart of Bergen looking like she's seen a ghost
+White as a ghost, Jill sits down to tell the tale of her downstairs mixup,

 "Ok... so Michael said the bathrooms were out and to the right so I went out and to the right... and there was no bathroom...